Travelling to visit friends and relatives

 All travellers should review the country specific information including the Foreign, Commonwealth & Development Office (FCDO) advice on the Country Information pages and make an appointment with their GP practice or a travel clinic.
 Ideally travellers should seek advice at least four to six weeks before departure.

-For Individuals with complex medical problems and earlier appointment is recommended.
+For individuals with complex medical problems an earlier appointment is recommended.
 However, it is recognised that VFR travellers often need to travel at short notice for various reasons such as a family emergency.
 If time is short, an appointment is still worthwhile.

 Individuals with complex medical problems, older travellers, pregnant women, infants or young children often prove challenging for the health professional [6], especially if they present with little time prior to departure [6].